jasonbrodeur/SHAD-weather-station/part-one.md

 #### Question 2
 Identify all of the 10 Kohm resistors in your kit
-- ***Hint***: there may be a mix of 4- and 5-band codes used
+- ***Hint***: Your kit has resistors with 5-band codes, but Jay may have brought some 4-band resistors, so be aware!

 #### Question 3
-Use the colour code chart to identify the resistance of the other resistors in your kit (hint: the rest all have the same resistance and all use a 4-band colour code).
+Use the colour code chart to identify the resistance of the other resistors in your kit.
-- ***Hint:*** Use a resistor colour code calculator like [this](https://www.digikey.ca/en/resources/conversion-calculators/conversion-calculator-resistor-color-code-4-band) to assess your answer.
+- ***Hint 2:*** Use a resistor colour code calculator like [this](https://www.digikey.ca/en/resources/conversion-calculators/conversion-calculator-resistor-color-code-4-band) to assess your answer.
 These kind of calculators are useful when you have a resistor in hand (i.e. you know the colour code), and need to know its resistance.

 ## Task 7: Building a proper circuit
 Now that you've properly identified the resistor you need for this circuit, how are you going to connect the pieces?